A Consumer Guide to Air Travel

 Throughout this booklet, we have tried to provide you general information about airline travel.
 It is important to realize, however, that each airline has specific rules that make up your contract of carriage.
 These rules may differ among carriers.
 They include provisions such as check-in deadlines, refund procedures, responsibility for delayed flights, and many other things.

 For domestic travel, an airline may provide all of its contract terms on or with your ticket at the time you buy it.
 Some small "commuter" carriers use this system.
 Other airlines may elect to "incorporate terms by reference."
-This means that you are not given all the airline's rules with your ticket [The proof has a weird symbol here; it should be a dash] most of them are contained in a separate document which you can inspect on request or on the airline’s web site.
+This means that you are not given all the airline's rules with your ticket - most of them are contained in a separate document which you can inspect on request or on the airline’s web site.
 If an airline elects to "incorporate by reference" it must provide conspicuous written notice with each ticket that: 1) it incorporates terms by reference, and 2) these terms may include liability limitations, claim-filing deadlines, check-in deadlines, and certain other key terms.
 The airline must also:

 - Ensure that passengers can receive an explanation of key terms identified on the ticket from any location where the carrier's tickets are sold, including travel agencies;